 Online Privacy For Seniors on the Internet

 Whatever Internet browser you prefer to use, make sure that you have privacy software installed to keep your Internet and information secure.
-Programs like Norton 360 can easily be installed and also help protect your computer from viruses or malicious activity.
+You can install Norton 360 and help protect your computer from viruses or dangerous activity.
 Unprotected browsers are susceptible to spyware, which can hijack your computer to monitor your online activity, track your passwords and bank information, and more.
 Keep these dangers at bay by investing in some high-quality privacy software.

 Online Privacy For Seniors on Social Media

 Similarly, pictures are a big part of social media, but only share what you are completely comfortable with sharing.
 Remember that once something is on the Internet, you lose control over where it could end up.
-Always ask others before posting pictures that include them online, and if you are posting pictures of children or grandchildren, make sure you have parental permission first.
+Always ask others before posting them online, like in Instagram posts or photos.
+Similarly, if you are posting pictures of children or grandchildren, make sure you have parental permission first.

 Common Online Privacy For Seniors Mistakes to Avoid

 There are many things on the Internet that appear to make life easier.
-These privacy mistakes should be avoided, as they put online privacy for seniors at serious risk for hacking or information loss.
+In truth, they can compromise your security.
+Try to avoid the following privacy mistakes.
+They put online privacy for seniors at serious risk for hacking or information loss.